 Tell us a bit about yourself.
 How you got started, why you started up and what it is you do

 I’m Laxmi, people know me as “thislaksmi” because my name should be pronounced “Laksmi” but no one ever does.
-To tell you a bit about myself, I am an artist, I have lived in London all of my life and have drawn from such a young age, drawing on the counter top at my parents’ shop when I was a kid.
+I’m an artist and have lived in London all of my life.
+I’ve drawn from such a young age- even on the countertop at my parents’ shop when I was a kid.

 After I had my kids I needed a way to be much more creative and just find that outlet again.
 So I start drawing.
 I got a project that was really exciting.
-I got to design a logo for a hotel which they commissioned me to use my own drawings as a hotel logo.
+I got to design a logo for a hotel.
 I’ve got some design background so I was able to edit it and create a final logo piece and they loved it.
 So now my logo is on a hotel in Spain and it’s one of my original format styles.

-I realised from that project that I don’t want to have a full-time job anymore or I didn’t want to not have art in my life and so I started pushing my work out on Instagram more on social media.
-And connecting with women because I love drawing figurative nudes mostly women – well actually only women and I just wanted to share how diverse women are and how beautiful we are – and it doesn’t matter what shape or size or colour and just to share that passion for celebrating women and that’s made it grow into something that can actually support myself and my family which is incredible.
+I realised from that project that I don’t want to have a full-time job anymore.
+Then, I started pushing my work out on Instagram more on social media.
+I also love connecting with women because I love drawing figurative nudes mostly women – well actually only women and I just wanted to share how diverse women are and how beautiful we are – and it doesn’t matter what shape or size or colour and just to share that passion for celebrating women and that’s made it grow into something that can actually support myself and my family which is incredible.

 What inspired you to start drawing women?